samtatman/NC-News/README.md

-## Agent-News
+# Agent-News

-Agent-News is an api which is used in Agent-News, a REACT-based web app.
-This api is linked to a postgres SQL database, which contains articles, comments, topics and users, used in NC News.
+Agent-News is an API which is used in the Agent-News App, a web app written with React JS.
+This API is linked to a postgres SQL database, which contains articles, comments, topics and users, used in NC News.

-# Accessing the API
+## Accessing the API

 The API is hosted on Heroku at this address: https://agent-news.herokuapp.com/api.